Treatment Can Be Part of Recovery

 Inpatient treatment is also ideal for those whose addiction to alcohol, heroin, prescription opioids, or other substances requires a more extensive medical detox than what is typically offered at residential rehabs.
 When withdrawal would be life-threatening, it is recommended that someone stay at an inpatient facility until they are stabilized and can continue treatment at a residential rehab.

 Most people who want to get treatment for a substance abuse problem do not require the extensive services offered at an inpatient facility.
-However, it is best to allow a professional to determine what services are necessary, especially for an addict in crisis.
+However, it is best to allow a professional to determine what services are necessary, especially when a person with substance abuse disorder is in crisis.

 Recovery Begins Now.
 Get Help to Get Started.